shijianzhong/kite-public/README.md

 **Important**

 We require at least **25 feeds** for a category in order to surface it in Kite news.
 This is to make sure we maintain high level of events covered in the app.
 The more high quality feeds exist for a category, the better Kite coverage will be.
+The feeds should be using the same language.

 ## Guidelines for RSS feeds